microsoft/ODBC-Specification/ODBC 4.0.md

 ### 6.2.1 Usage

-After calling SQLFetch or SQLFetchScroll to retrieve bound columns, or SQLNextColumn returns the ordinal of a nested column that has been bound as a [data-at-execute column](#36-getting-data-during-fetch), applications call SQLGetNestedHandle in order to retrieve a statement handle to be used to retrieve nested content.
+Applications call SQLGetNestedHandle in order obtain a nested statement handle representing rows or output parameters whose SQL_DESC_TYPE or SQL_DESC_CONCISE_TYPE descriptor fields indicate "SQL_UDT", "SQL_ROW", "SQL_ARRAY", or "SQL_MULTISET".

+Nested statement handles are in the prepared state and can be used to describe results once the parent statement handle is in the prepared or executed state.
+Applications can fetch data from the nested statement handle once SQLNextColumn returns the ordinal associated with the nested statement.

-SQLGetNestedHandle has the same sequencing restrictions as SQLGetData.
-Drivers report relaxed sequencing rules for both SQLGetData and SQLGetNestedHandle through `SQL_GET_DATA_EXTENSIONS`.
-Unless `SQL_GET_DATA_EXTENSIONS` specifies `SQL_GD_ANY_ORDER`, `Col_or_Param_num` must be greater than the number of the last bound column and greater than any column previously retrieved with SQLGetNestedHandle or SQLGetData.
+Fetching results from a handle returned by SQLGetNestedHandle has the same sequencing restrictions as SQLGetData.
+Drivers report relaxed sequencing rules for both SQLGetData and fetching results from SQLGetNestedHandle through `SQL_GET_DATA_EXTENSIONS`.
+Unless `SQL_GET_DATA_EXTENSIONS` specifies `SQL_GD_ANY_ORDER`, Fetch/GetData must only be called on the handle associated with the most recent call to SQLNextColumn.

 After calling SQLGetNestedHandle, the application can use the returned ChildStatementHandle to describe and fetch results for that nested content.

 Applications SHOULD call SQLCloseCursor on the nested handle when finished reading results.

-Multiple calls to SQLGetNestedHandle for the same ParentStatementHandle and Col_or_Param_Num return the same ChildStatementHandle (including any added/modified descriptor fields) unless that handle has been explicitly freed, in which case a new Statement Handle containing only the default set of columns and types is returned.
+Multiple calls to SQLGetNestedHandle for the same ParentStatementHandle and Col_or_Param_Num return the same ChildStatementHandle (including any added/modified descriptor fields) unless that handle has been explicitly freed, in which case a Statement Handle containing only the default set of columns and types is returned.

-Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to SQLGetData or SQLGetNestedHandle with a different value of `Col_or_Param_Num` implicitly closes the statement handle.
-If `SQL_GD_CONCURRENT` is specified, a subsequent call to SQLGetData or SQLGetNestedHandle does not affect the current statement handle.
+Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to retrieve data using SQLGetData, SQLFetch, SQLFetchScroll, or SQLNextColumn on the parent handle or a different nested statement handle implicitly closes the statement handle.
+If `SQL_GD_CONCURRENT` is specified, a subsequent call to retrieve data on the child statement handle does not affect any other statement handle.

-A subsequent call to SQLFetch or SQLFetchScroll for the parent statement handle implicitly closes the statement handle if it has not already been closed by the application.
+A subsequent call to SQLFetch, SQLFetchScroll, or SQLNextColumn for the parent statement handle implicitly closes the statement handle if it has not already been closed by the application.

 A subsequent call to SQLFreeHandle for a statement handle implicitly closes and frees all child statement handles.

-Note that drivers may return the same statement handle value in subsequent calls to SQLGetNestedHandle (i.e., when calling SQLGetNestedHandle for the same column in a subsequent row), but that applications should not assume this to be the case.
-In particular, applications must use SQLCopyDesc in order to re-use ARD bindings across child statement handles.

 Calling SQLGetNestedHandle for a non-structured or collection valued column, or calling SQLGetData on a structured or collection-valued column, returns `SQL_ERROR` with SQLState `07009`, Invalid descriptor index.